Understanding Medication Adherence

 - Let your doctor know if you need an extra supply of medications

-- Bring a list of all of your medications and contact information for your pharmacy and providers; you may want to keep your medications in the original prescription bottle with your name on it
+- Bring a list of all of your medications and contact information for your pharmacy and care professionals; you may want to keep your medications in the original prescription bottle with your name on it

 - Remember, it’s OK to take medication